Cleveland Comhrá:Celtic HarpistTiffany Schaefer

 What do the levers do?

 Whenever you have a lever engaged, it will sharpen the notes by a half step.
-It depends on what I’m playing; some of my strings are tuned to flat and if I put the lever up, it will make it natural, change the pitch a half step.
+It depends on what I’m playing; some of my strings are tuned to flat and if I put the lever up, it will make it natural, to change the pitch a half step.

 Many lever harp players will tune their harp to E flat; that is what I do; it gives you the most range, so I can play in E flat all the way to E major and everything between.
 Some people tune to C because a lot of folk music is in C or D or G, it really depends on personal preference.